bodo-hugo-barwich/object-meta/README.md

 # Object::Meta
 Object::Meta - Library to manage data and meta data as one object but keeping it separate

-Of special importance it the **Index Field** which is use to create an automatical index in the `Object::Meta::List`.
+Of special importance is the **Index Field** which is use to create an automatical index in the `Object::Meta::List`.

 It does not require lengthly creation of definition modules.